Mission and History

 History

 WIDA’s story begins with the No Child Left Behind Act of 2001, which brought English learners into the national spotlight.
 As a result of this change, WIDA was born in 2003, when an Enhanced Assessment Grant was awarded to the Wisconsin Department of Public Education, WIDA’s first home.
-The name WIDA originally stood for the three states on the grant proposal: Wisconsin, Delaware and Arkansas.
-Today, the name WIDA has come to represent the entire WIDA Community of states, territories, federal agencies and international schools.
+The name WIDA originally stood for the three states on the founding grant proposal: Wisconsin, Delaware and Arkansas.
+Today, the name WIDA has come to represent the full Consortium of states, territories and federal agencies, as well as an ever-expanding community of educators of multilingual learners.

 Funded by the grant, WIDA developed the 2004 WIDA English Language Proficiency Standards, which served as the basis for the ACCESS for ELLs test of English Language Proficiency.
 WIDA also created professional development workshops to support educators in the WIDA Consortium member states.